List of spiral DRAGNs

 Spiral DRAGNs or Speca-like galaxies are a type of spiral galaxies which are also radio galaxies or which contain DRAGNs (Double Radio-source Associated with Galactic Nucleus).

 Most DRAGNs are associated with elliptical galaxies, as are most double-lobed radio-galaxies.
 Spiral DRAGNs are inconsistent with currently known galaxy formation processes.
-As of 2024, there are nearly 36 spiral DRAGNs.
+As of 2023, there are nearly 36 spiral DRAGNs.

 Lenticlular galaxies containing DRAGNs are as rare as spiral DRAGNs, with only 5 known examples as of 2020, including: Centaurus A, NGC 612 and NGC 1534.
 Nearby Seyfert galaxies containing small or galaxy-scale radio jets/lobes are not accepted as Specas or Spiral DRANGs.

+The first spiral-host large radio galaxy, 0313-192, was discovered in 1998 by Michael J. Ledlow, Frazer N. Owen, and William C. Keel.
+After more than a decade the second case, Speca, was discovered by Ananda Hota and his collaborators in 2011.
+Since Speca was also episodic, two pairs of radio lobes on either sides of the host, it removed all doubts on possible background galaxy confusing as the host.
+Hereafter the search for Speca-like galaxy got intensified and by 2023 the total number of such galaxies has increased to three dozens, establishing itself as a new class of radio galaxies.